Leonidas Polk: Atlanta campaign and Polk's death

 On June 14, 1864, Polk was scouting enemy positions near Marietta, Georgia, with his staff when he was killed in action by a U.S. 3 in shell at Pine Mountain.
 The artillery fire was initiated when Sherman spotted a cluster of Confederate generals — Polk, Hardee, and Johnston, with their staffs — in an exposed area.
 He pointed them out to Maj.
 Gen. Oliver Otis Howard, commander of the U.S. IV Corps, and ordered him to fire upon them.
 Battery I of the 1st Ohio Light Artillery, commanded by Capt.
 Hubert Dilger, obeyed the order within minutes.
 The first round from the battery came close and a second came even closer, causing the men to disperse.
 The third shell struck Polk's left arm, went through his chest, and exited, hitting his right arm, then exploded against a tree; it nearly cut Polk in two.
 Three little blood-stained books were found in Polk's pocket.
-Entitled Balm for the Weary and Wounded, each had been inscribed to Generals Johnston, Hardee, and Hood, respectively, "with the compliments of Lieutenant General Leonidas Polk, June 12, 1864."
+Titled Balm for the Weary and Wounded, each had been inscribed to Generals Johnston, Hardee, and Hood, respectively, "with the compliments of Lieutenant General Leonidas Polk, June 12, 1864."

-Comrades, you are called to mourn your first captain, your oldest companion in arms.
+In the General Field Orders of June 14, 1864, Johnston informed the soldiers of the Army of Tennessee: "Comrades, you are called to mourn your first captain, your oldest companion in arms.
 Lieutenant General Polk fell today at the outpost of this army, the army he raised and commanded, in all of whose trials he shared, to all of whose victories he contributed.
 In this distinguished leader we have lost the most courteous of gentlemen, the most gallant of soldiers.
 The Christian patriot soldier has neither lived nor died in vain.
-His example is before you; his mantle rests with you.
+His example is before you; his mantle rests with you."